lemmyg/t2-apple-audio-dsp/README.md

 ```

 ### Disclaimer
-This configuration is designed to normalize the signal and limit it to -6 dB, and should not cause any issues.
+This configuration is designed to normalize the signal and limit it to -6 dB and should not cause any issues.
 However, please note that this configuration comes without any warranty and you use it at your own risk.